garyfleming/product-engineering/product-engineering.md

 ^ And I mean it.
 Being dispassionate about software and products is important.
 Confusing the tools you've built with the mission is a deadly mistake.

 ---

 # Focus on **needs**, not _systems_

+^ I want everyone here to think hard about the systems they work on and accept that they do not matter.
+Free yourself from the bias you have to what already exists.
-^ Everyone, product and engineering, should align to this mantra in almost every situation.
+Everyone, product and engineering, should align to this mantra in almost every situation.
 Constantly evaluate your user's needs to see if they're changing (or you understand them better), and whether your current direction still fits.

 ---